tomatau/tomatao-blog/posts/node-hook-filename.md

 // throw a party! ♪┏(^.^)┛┗(^.^)┓┗(^.^)┛┏(^.^)┓ ♪
 ```

 Due to configuration (not shown).
 The above code is importing a path string to an asset which is used when rendering a logo.
-This works great inside a webpack bundle, but we don't necessarily want to bundle our tests!
-So how can we get it working in tests and better yet, write meaning full assettions?
+This works great inside a Webpack bundle, but we don't necessarily want to bundle our tests!
+So how can we get it working in tests and better yet, write meaning full assertions?

 # Webpack-Isomorphic-Tools, not here

-There are a few solutions to this, one big one is webpack-isomorphic-tools which can be used to map asset files to configurable values.
-But this relies on an initial webpack build generating a JSON file, so doesn't really work fot testing.
+There are a few solutions to this, one big one is Webpack-isomorphic-tools which can be used to map asset files to configurable values.
+But this relies on an initial Webpack build generating a JSON file, so doesn't really work for testing.

 # Node-Hook-Filename